Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Reform Act 1884

 On 11 November, the Franchise Bill received its third reading in the Commons and it was due to get a second reading in the Lords.
 The day after at a meeting of Conservative leaders, Salisbury was outnumbered in his opposition to compromise.
 On 13 February, Salisbury rejected MacColl's idea that he should meet Gladstone, as he believed the meeting would be found out and that Gladstone had no genuine desire to negotiate.
 On 17 November, it was reported in the newspapers that if the Conservatives gave "adequate assurance" that the Franchise Bill would pass the Lords before Christmas the government would ensure that a parallel Seats Bill would receive its second reading in the Commons as the Franchise Bill went into committee stage in the Lords.
 Salisbury responded by agreeing only if the Franchise Bill came second.
 The Carlton Club met to discuss the situation, with Salisbury's daughter writing:

-The three arch-funkers Cairns, Richmond and Carnarvon cried out declaring that he would accept no compromise at all as it was absurd to imagine the Government conceding it.
-When the discussion was at its height (very high) enter Arthur [Balfour] with explicit declamation dictated by GOM in Hartington's handwriting yielding the point entirely.
-Tableau and triumph along the line for the 'stiff' policy which had obtained terms which the funkers had not dared hope for.
-My father's prevailing sentiment is one of complete wonder...we have got all and more than we demanded.

 Despite the controversy which had raged, the meetings of leading Liberals and Conservatives on reform at Downing Street were amicable.
 Salisbury and the Liberal Sir Charles Dilke dominated discussions as they had both closely studied in detail the effects of reform on the constituencies.
 After one of the last meetings on 26 November, Gladstone told his secretary that "Lord Salisbury, who seems to monopolise all the say on his side, has no respect for tradition.
 As compared with him, Mr Gladstone declares he is himself quite a Conservative.
 They got rid of the boundary question, minority representation, grouping and the Irish difficulty.
 The question was reduced to... for or against single member constituencies".
-The Reform Bill laid down that the majority of the 670 constituencies were to be roughly equal size and return one member; those between 50,000 and 165,000 kept the two-member representation and those over 165,000 and all the counties were split up into single-member constituencies.
+The Reform Bill laid down that the majority of the 670 constituencies were to be roughly equal in size and return one member; those between 50,000 and 165,000 kept the two-member representation and those over 165,000 and all the counties were split up into single-member constituencies.
 This franchise existed until 1918.